nikushi/minipack/README.md

 WebpackManifest::Rails.configuration do |c|
   c.cache = !Rails.env.development?

-  # If you have manifest files more than one, register them by `c.add` instead
+  # In order for Raild to handle multiple manifests, you must call `c.add` instead
   # of `c.manifest=`.
 Note that the first registered one(e.g. `shop` in this
   # example) is recognized as a default manifest.
   c.add :shop,  Rails.root.join('public', 'assets', 'manifest-shop.json')